CyberDefend3r/Py-Docs-Bot/README.md

 ```
 !docs sys.path, relative imports, import a module from a different directory
 ```
 - The bot will determine if any of the search terms are part of the python standard library or if it should simply search google/youtube for references.
 - Google and youtube both search with the query: `how to <search terms> 'python'` and select the top 3 results.
 For example, `!docs for loops` would search google with the query `how to for loops 'python'`.
-The quotes around python tells google that python must be in the results it returns.
+The quotes around python tells google that "python" must be in the results it returns.

 **Things to keep in mind**
 - The keyword and search terms must be on its own line in your comment or it will be ignored by the bot.